Electroacupuncture and Acupuncture for Anxiety Disorders

 • Throbbing headaches, with regularity resembling pulsating blood vessels

-• Accompanied by nausea, vomiting, dizziness, And will be afraid of moving, afraid of light, afraid of noise
+• Accompanied by nausea, vomiting, dizziness, and will be afraid of moving, afraid of light, afraid of noise

 Traditional Chinese medicine talks about headaches